jeremytammik/tbc/a/2044_entitle_license.md

 Still, I will probably end up with a cheaper version on my webpage which will collects correct info as per your page and more expensive on an Autodesk App Store.
 So far I prefer to spend my free time coding something cool 😉

 How the Autodesk app store works (if you use entitlement class provided by Autodesk and their system)

-1. You submit the app &ndash; after revision by Autodesk, the app is being published on the market.
+- You submit the app &ndash; after revision by Autodesk, the app is being published on the market.
-2. Someone wants to buy your app:
+- Someone wants to buy your app:
-a) On PayPal &ndash; the process is automated with problems mentioned above.
+    - On PayPal &ndash; the process is automated with problems mentioned above.
 Customers are redirected to PayPal, pay there, and then the system brings them back to the page informing the Autodesk App Store about the successful transaction.
-b) You have a possibility to simply add new users: this is how it looks for my Drafter.
+    - You have a possibility to simply add new users: this is how it looks for my Drafter.
 Autodesk doesn't care why you are adding these and what are you doing with them &ndash; You can add or delete them however you like (they are marked below as Published Added):

 <center>
 <img src="img/autodesk_appstore.jpg" alt="Autodesk AppStore" title="Autodesk AppStore" width="600"/> <!-- Pixel Height: 579 Pixel Width: 1,000 -->
 </center>

 So far I hit 2 problems with it.

-A) people need to log into the market.
+- people need to log into the market.
-B) they need to agree to the market rules &ndash; to do it they need to download something 😉 really 😉  It is another reasons why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
+- they need to agree to the market rules &ndash; to do it they need to download something 😉 really 😉  It is another reasons why I made trial for Drafter &ndash; before I had to tell people to download randomly something free.
-3. Only after that, you will be able to add them a licence.
+- Only after that, you will be able to add them a licence.
-4. After that, they will be able to download your app and install it.
+- After that, they will be able to download your app and install it.
-5. While starting the app, the correctly implemented entitlement class will try to connect with market server with userId and AppId.
+- While starting the app, the correctly implemented entitlement class will try to connect with market server with userId and AppId.
 In return, you will get an error, true or false &ndash; it is up to you what you want to do with it or how you're going to manage problems.
 Personally, after checking, I am creating a hashed licence file with result.
 Depending on result, I am freezing and blocking the possibility of using my tools.
 Also, each command will double-check the licence from my files.
 That is more or less what's going on there.
-6. Users can normally use the app.
+- Users can normally use the app.
 If they log out, they will be log-out by Autodesk and the revit will stop working;)
-7. Each time they start Revit the process will repeat from point 5.
+- Each time they start Revit the process will repeat from point 5.
 You can implement some code to stay offline and so you don't have to check online every time, as it makes Revit starts slowly.

 **Answer 3:**
-in your case, it does not make sense to add an option to your website, and yes adding the plugin to the App Store is a great way to get exposure, I have some plugins in there as well.
+In your case, it does not make sense to add an option to your website, and yes adding the plugin to the App Store is a great way to get exposure, I have some plugins in there as well.

 That image with an option to Add Download Entitlement is new, never saw any tutorial with that image about the Entitlement API.